 Sharing a credit card can make it easier to manage shared expenses or to give another person access to a spending method.
 With a joint credit card, both people can make charges to the credit card, and the card's history is included on both people's credit reports.

-When two people have a joint credit card account, both people can make charges to the credit card and the card's history is included on both people's credit report.
-Both people are also liable for the credit card payments.
+Both people are also equally liable for credit card payments, no matter who made the purchases.
 When the payments become delinquent, the credit card issuer can go after either cardholder for payment.

 If you're thinking about getting a joint credit card with a partner, spouse, or child, knowing the pros and cons will help you decide whether it's a good idea.